 - Sutherland W J (2006).
 “Ecological Census Techniques”.
 Cambridge University Press.

-- Svensson, Mullarney and Zetterstrom (2010) “Collins Bird Guide” 2nd edition.
+- Svensson, Mullarney and Zetterstrom (2022) “Collins Bird Guide” 3rd edition.
 Collins.
-The first edition is perfectly useable but has an older taxonomic organisation.
+The first and second editions are perfectly useable but have older taxonomic organisation.

 Opportunities to attend this course